 On May 8, Prime Minister Scott Morrison announced a three-phase plan for reopening Australia’s economy by July.
 There are no deadlines for each stage to begin, and states and territories will individually decide when they’re able to progress from one stage to the next based on the local circumstances.

 The first phase focuses on allowing social connections with friends and family, as well as reopening some businesses.
 Under the first phase, the following will be permitted: non-work gatherings of up to 10 people, retail stores to open with “COVIDSafe” plans in place; restaurants and cafes to open with up to 10 customers at a time and social distancing, and hotels and hostels can reopen.
-Residents can also travel locally and regionally for leisure purposes, but most attractions such as theaters, venues, zoos, bars, and nightclubs remain closed.
 Under the second phase, more businesses can open and restaurants and shops can allow a larger capacity, and businesses such as museums, galleries, theaters, and zoos can open at limited capacity, and campgrounds can open.
 Interstate travel is considered under phase two and is more likely in phase three.

-New Zealand and Australia are currently discussing a trans-Tasman bubble for travelers wanting to fly between the two countries, but no official dates for doing so have been announced.
+New Zealand and Australia have discussed a trans-Tasman bubble for travelers wanting to fly between the two countries, but no official dates for doing so have been announced.

 Island nations in the Pacific have been largely unaffected by the coronavirus thanks to their remoteness and strict lockdown measures.
 While Fiji, Kiribati, Tonga are still restricting U.S. citizens from entering, French Polynesia, home of the islands of Tahiti and Bora Bora, was the first Pacific nation to open its borders on July 15.